railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

    *Tracing downstream in Make to Stock*

 Finally, on a lot, you can enter data on all the operations that have been done on the product.
-That forms a useful history of the presales operations.
+That forms a useful history of the pre-sales operations.

 ..
 Copyright © Open Object Press.
 All rights reserved.